Patrick Mahomes II Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 Season Stats

-- He's added 238 rushing yards on 44 carries and one rushing touchdown, averaging 21.6 yards per game.
+- He also adds 238 rushing yards (21.6 ypg) on 44 carries while scoring one touchdown on the ground.

-- The Chiefs, who rank 12th in the NFL in points scored, have attempted a pass 63.3% of the time while running the football 36.7% of the time.
+- The Chiefs have thrown the football in 63.3% of their plays from scrimmage this year while running the ball 36.7% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Mahomes accounts for 58.1% of his team's red zone plays, with 61 of his 449 pass attempts coming from inside the opponent's 20-yard line.